lostjared/acidcamGL/README.md

 # Requirements

 This project requires a system with a good enough graphics card to be running OpenGL 3.3 or greater.
 It will not work on lower specs.
 Please read this entire document before using the software.
+On MacOS you may have to give the Terminal or the application privileges to use the webcam and capture the desktop.

 # How to compile on macOS: